rocketacademy/sarah-classic/3-basic-data-manipulation/3-2-variables.md

 The names of our variables give meaning to the data our code contains.

 {% hint style="info" %}

-#### Using just the dev tools console, write code for each representation of the following:
+#### Using just the dev tools console, write code for each representation of the following

 Use descriptive variable names that explain what you are calculating.